piper-of-dawn/portfolio/posts/Collateralized_Loan_Obligations.md

 ### WARF

 The Weighted Average Rating Factor Test (WARF) is a key collateral quality test used in CLOs to ensure the portfolio maintains a minimum average credit quality.
 The calculation involves assigning a numerical rating factor (RF) to each loan based on its credit rating, then computing a weighted average using the formula:

-$$ \text{WARF} = \frac{\sum(\text{Principal Balance}_i × \text{RF}_i)} {\sum(\text{Principal Balance}_i)}$$where i represents each loan in the portfolio.
+$$ \text{WARF} = \frac{\sum(\text{Principal Balance}_i × \text{RF}_i)} {\sum(\text{Principal Balance}_i)}$$

+where i represents each loan in the portfolio.
 Lower rating factors correspond to higher credit quality.
 The purpose of WARF is to constrain the CLO manager to maintain a certain level of overall portfolio credit quality, as specified in the CLO's indenture.
 By setting a maximum allowable WARF, the test helps protect investors in the rated debt tranches by limiting the amount of lower-quality loans that can be included in the portfolio.

 ### WAS
 The Weighted Average Spread Test (WAS) is a key collateral quality test used in CLOs to ensure the portfolio maintains a minimum average spread over the base rate applicable to the liabilities.
 The calculation involves computing a weighted average using the formula:

-$$ \text{WARF} = \frac{\sum(\text{Principal Balance}_i × \text{Spread}_i)} {\sum(\text{Principal Balance}_i)}$$where $i$ represents each loan in the portfolio, and $\text{Spread}_i$ is the difference between the loan's interest rate and the base rate (e.g., SOFR).
+$$ \text{WARF} = \frac{\sum(\text{Principal Balance}_i × \text{Spread}_i)} {\sum(\text{Principal Balance}_i)}$$

+where $i$ represents each loan in the portfolio, and $\text{Spread}_i$ is the difference between the loan's interest rate and the base rate (e.g., SOFR).
 The purpose of WAS is to constrain the CLO manager to maintain a certain level of overall portfolio yield relative to its funding costs, as specified in the CLO's indenture.
 By setting a minimum allowable WAS, the test helps ensure that the CLO generates sufficient income to cover its liabilities and provide returns for equity investors, while also maintaining an appropriate risk-return profile for the overall portfolio.

 ## Lifecycle of a close